Henry McLeish

 Henry Baird McLeish (born 15 June 1948) is a Scottish politician, author, academic and former professional footballer who served as First Minister of Scotland from 2000 to 2001.
 With a term of 1 year, 12 days, he is the shortest serving holder of that office.
-He served as the Leader of the Labour Party in Scotland from 2000 to 2001.
+He served as the Leader of the Labour Party in the Scottish Parliament from 2000 to 2001.

 Born and raised into a Labour supporting coal mining family in Fife, McLeish dropped out of Buckhaven High School at the age of fifteen to pursue a professional career in football.
 Playing wing half, he was first signed for Leeds United F.C., but after experiencing homesickness, McLeish returned to his native of Fife to play for East Fife F.C.
 Making more than 108 appearances, he was one of the youngest ever players to play in Scottish professional football.
 McLeish's career was cut short after an injury and he returned to education, studying at Heriot-Watt University.

 McLeish joined the Labour Party in 1970 and was later elected to the Fife Regional Council, where he served as the council's leader from 1982 to 1987.
 After several unsuccessful attempts to be elected to the British House of Commons, McLeish was successful in the 1987 general election, when he was elected as member of parliament for Central Fife.
 He served successively in Labour's opposition benches for ten years, before being appointed minister of state for Scotland under Prime Minister Tony Blair following the party's landslide victory in the 1997 election.
 McLeish served as Donald Dewar's 'right-hand man' in the Scottish Office and was instrumental in assisting Dewar with the creation of the Scotland Act which established the Scottish Parliament.
 In the first election to the parliament in 1999, he was elected as a member of the Scottish Parliament for the Central Fife constituency.
 Following the appointment as Dewar as the inaugural first minister of Scotland, he served in the first Scottish Executive as the minister for enterprise and lifelong learning from 1999 to 2000.